Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Results

 \subsection{Inter-object Relationship Understanding}

-As outlined in Section \ref{subsec:relundtask}, we continue by evaluating the capabilities of IT-LVLMs to identify fine-grained inter-object relationship using the subset of MS-COCO that overlaps with Visual Gnome as seen in Table \ref{tab:stadistics}.
-We query the IT-LVLM about the relationships in the original and edited image sets.
+Following Section \ref{subsec:relundtask}, we continue by evaluating the capabilities of IT-LVLMs to identify fine-grained inter-object relationship using the subset of MS-COCO that overlaps with Visual Gnome as described in Table \ref{tab:stadistics}.
+We query the IT-LVLMs about the relationships in the original and edited image sets.
 Table \ref{tab:reasoning_results} summarizes the accuracy in both sets ($\bf Acc_{orig}$) and ($\bf Acc_{ed}$) respectively.
-Following the described protocols to mitigate the relation ambiguity in Section \ref{subsec:relundtask}, we also report the accuracy of the models in the two sets of relationships developed, the Random Set (negative relationships are built from any two random objects) and the Curated Set (we verify the relationship is plausible according to an LLM).
-Finally, we also query the models with the negative version of the two sets of relationships ($\bf Acc^{neg}$) to validate their answers.
+Following the described protocols to mitigate the relation ambiguity in Section \ref{subsec:relundtask}, we also report the accuracy of the models in the two sets of relationships.
+The Random Set (negative relationships are built from any two random objects) and the Curated Set (we verify the relationship is plausible according to an LLM).
+Finally, we also query the models with the negative version of the two sets of relationships ($\bf Acc^{neg}$).

-\paragraph{Performance in the edited images set.} Table \ref{tab:reasoning_results} shows that all tested IT-LVLMs exhibit an average performance drop of 6.21\% when transitioning from the original to the edited set.
-Similar to the object recognition task, this suggests that IT-LVLMs may not effectively leverage solid visual information for answering simple inter object relation questions.
-MiniGPT4 \cite{zhu2023minigpt} (with Vicuna 7B or 13B) attains the lowest accuracy overall, although it compensates with the smallest variability between the original and edited sets ($\bf \Delta Acc$).
-Despite MiniGPT4's LLM and Visual stream being comparable in size to other models, the reduced performance could be attributed to a different Vicuna version (V0 for MiniGPT4) and a relatively small fusion module ($\theta_h$), consisting of a single linear layer.
+\paragraph{Performance in the edited images set.} Table \ref{tab:reasoning_results} shows that all tested IT-LVLMs exhibit an average performance drop of 7.49\% when transitioning from the original to the edited set.
+This performance gap, is nearly the same gap in the object recognition task, suggesting that IT-LVLMs may also be hallucinating certain visual relationships due to the global visual context and the inherent biases within the language models.
+MiniGPT-4 \citep{zhu2023minigpt} (with Vicuna-7B or 13B) attains the lowest accuracy overall, although it compensates with the smallest variability between the original and edited sets ($\bf \Delta Acc$).
+Despite MiniGPT-4's LLM and Visual stream being comparable in size to other models, the reduced performance could be attributed to a different Vicuna version (V0 for MiniGPT-4) and a relatively small fusion module ($\theta_h$), consisting of a single linear layer.
 It is noteworthy that no IT-LVLM consistently outperforms the others in all the evaluated scenarios.
-However, InstructBLIP \cite{instructblip} with Vicuna 7B and Vicuna 13B exhibits the best performance for affirmative relationships in both original and edited images, regardless of the set (random or curated).
+However, Qwen-VL-Chat \citep{Qwen-VL} exhibits the best performance for affirmative relationships in both original and edited images, regardless of the set (random or curated).